-Sport is a proven, potent medium for confidence building.
+Sport is a proven and potent medium for confidence building.
 Adaptive skiing enables those with disabilities to level with those without in a way that few other sports can.

 The Veteran Ski Week

-Applications for the 2023 Ski Week are open.
-Due to the Swiss entry requirements, to join us on the Ski Week you will need to have been triple vaccinated against Covid-19.
+Due to the Swiss tarvel requirements, if Covid-19 restrictions are re-introduced then to join us on the Ski Week you will need to have been triple vaccinated against Covid-19.

 Our Ski Week programme would not be possible without volunteer Ski Buddies, who help the Veterans both on and off the slopes.
 Each year, 20 individuals of all ages and backgrounds are selected and raise at least £2,000 to cover their costs and a donation to SWV.